yiqiW0218/CIND820PROJECT/README.md

 # CIND820 Project: Recommendation System Analysis for Yelp
 Yiqi WANG

+This project uses Yelp dataset and aims to provide the most precise recommendation of Vancouver’s restaurant to the consumers.
+It will conduct research from the following four aspects:

+> 1.The performance of collaborative filtering on the selected database;
+>
+> 2.The performance of content-based filtering on the selected database;
+>
+> 3.The performance of weighted hybrid filtering (collaborative filtering and content-based filtering) on the selected database;
+>
+> 4.Performance comparison and obtain the highest prediction accuracy model.

 # 1. Data Preprocessing and Exploration
 > File Name: Data Preprocessing and Exploration.ipynb